resibots/limbo/README.md

 The development branch is the [master](https://github.com/resibots/limbo/tree/master) branch.
 For the latest stable release, check the [release-2.1](https://github.com/resibots/limbo/tree/release-2.1) branch.
 Documentation is available at: http://www.resibots.eu/limbo

-A short paper that introduces the library is available here: https://members.loria.fr/JBMouret/pdf/limbo_paper.pdf

 Citing Limbo
 ------------
 If you use Limbo in a scientific paper, please cite:

 Cully, A., Chatzilygeroudis, K., Allocati, F., and Mouret J.-B., (2018).
-[Limbo: A Flexible High-performance Library for Gaussian Processes modeling and Data-Efficient Optimization](https://members.loria.fr/JBMouret/pdf/limbo_paper.pdf). *The Journal of Open Source Software*.
+[Limbo: A Flexible High-performance Library for Gaussian Processes modeling and Data-Efficient Optimization](http://joss.theoj.org/papers/10.21105/joss.00545). *The Journal of Open Source Software*.

 In BibTex: